PortableProgrammer/pwmon/README.md

 `Dockerfile` is the Dockerfile.
 Not much to say about this one.

-`Makefile` is because I like shortcuts.  `make image` and `make container` are the two rules you want.

 `env.list` is the list of environment variables `pwmon.py` wants to see in order to run.
 If you want to run `pwmon.py` from the CLI, one [good trick](https://stackoverflow.com/q/19331497) is